DynamicsValue/power-apps-bootcamp-2022-05/README.md

-# Dataverse Summit 2021
+# Power Apps Developer Bootcamp 2022
-Sample repo for Dataverse Summit 2021
+Sample repo for Power Apps Developer Bootcamp 2022

 Slides can be found in the slides/ folder at the root.

+Use pipeline branch for a demo of az func + pipeline simulation + plugins Use functions branch for only azure functions in .net